xraypy/xraylarch/doc/xasviewer/index.rst

 several different traces on the same plot window and allow (or even expect) you to turn some of them on or off interactively to better view the different components being shown.
-This can be especially useful for comparing XANES spectra or for inspecting the results of peakfitting.
+This can be especially useful for comparing XANES spectra or for inspecting the results of peak fitting.

 Also note that many of the entries for numbers on the form panels in XAS Viewer have a button with a 'pin' icon |pin|.
 Clicking anywhere on the